dmcxblue/WSL-Payloads/README.md

 Once you have:

 - The OS (e.g., Alpine Linux)
-- The `wsl.conf` configuration file
+- The `wsl-distribution.conf` configuration file
 - The payload and launch script

 You can compile everything into a WSL-compatible tarball: